 After you add the third-party or customer IP to the Vivado Design Suite IP catalog, you can access the IP through the Vivado Design Suite flows.
-Figure 1-2 shows a portion of the Vivado IDE IP integrator IP catalog.
+The following figure shows a portion of the Vivado IDE IP integrator IP catalog.

-Figure 1-2: IP Integrator IP Catalog
+Figure 2: IP Integrator IP Catalog